sapporo-wes/sapporo/README.md

 - CPU resources, memory, storage, etc. are occupied by other processes
 - Hosted container image is modified

-In order to deal with these problems, in SAPPORO, the concept of CI/CD is introduced to management of batch jobs.
-In other words, SAPPORO is intended to test wheter "batch jobs are always executable" and "output by batch job is always reproduced".
-SAPPORO aims to always reproduce batch jobs by introducing these concepts into the system.
+In order to deal with these problems, in SAPPORO, the concept of CI/CD is introduced for the management of batch jobs.
+In other words, SAPPORO is intended to test if "the batch jobs are executing correctly" and "is the output of the batch job always the same (reproducible)".

-## Feature
+## Features

-Features of SAPPORO are as follows.

-- Verification of reproducibility of workflow
+- Verification of the reproducibility of a workflow
 - Collect and manage batch job results
 - Support for various workflow execution engines and workflow description languages
 - Cooperation with various job schedulers
-- Deployment to various envirounments(on-premise, cloud, cluster. etc.)
+- Deployment to various envirounments (on-premise, cloud, cluster. etc.)
-- Easy deployment and management
+- docker-compose for simple deployment and management

 ## System Architecture

-SAPPORO divides into SAPPORO-web and SAPPORO-service.
+SAPPORO has two components: SAPPORO-web and SAPPORO-service.

 - SAPPORO-web
-  - Managing user informations and batch jobs
+  - User and batch job management interface
   - Web Server
-  - Providing web frontend
 - SAPPORO-service
-  - Executing batch job
+  - Batch job executor
-  - API Server
-  - Providing REST API
+  - REST API Server

 ![SAPPORO - System Architecture](https://i.imgur.com/A4seI74.png)